By Euro Weekly News Media • 21 November 2011 • 12:23

 They must also have written contracts, and will be entitled to two extra month’s wages, while the maximum of nine hours work per day is maintained.

-If fired, they will be entitled to days severance pay for each year worked although they will not be entitled to unemployment benefits.
+If fired, they will be entitled to seven to 12 days severance pay for each year worked although they will not be entitled to unemployment benefits.